County ins & outs - signings, departures and rumours

 Overseas player: Jacques Rudolph (South Africa); Darren Sammy (West Indies, for Twenty20 until end of June)

-Ins: Tom Helm (Middlesex, loan from 2 May-4 June), Tom Lancefield (ex-Surrey), James Harris (Middlesex, month's loan from 16 July)
+Ins: Tom Helm (Middlesex, loan from 2 May-4 June), Tom Lancefield (ex-Surrey), James Harris (Middlesex, month's loan from 16 July), Kieran Bull (YTH), Aneurin Donald (YTH), Jeremy Lawlor (YTH), Jack Murphy (YTH), Dewi Penrhyn Jones (YTH)

 Other news: Hugh Morris has become chief executive and managing director, with Toby Radford replacing Matthew Mott as head coach.
 Mark Wallace will captain the Championship and 50-over sides, while Allenby will lead the Twenty20 team.

-Ins: Tom Smith (Middlesex), Will Tavare (YTH), Geraint Jones (Kent, loan from 22 May-20 June), Patrick Grieshaber (YTH), Adam Rouse (ex-Hampshire, month's trial from 24 June)
+Ins: Tom Smith (Middlesex), Will Tavare (YTH), Geraint Jones (Kent, loan from 22 May-20 June), Patrick Grieshaber (YTH), Adam Rouse (ex-Hampshire, month's trial from 24 June), Robbie Montgomery (YTH)

-Outs: Richard Coughtrie (REL), Paul Muchall (REL), Ed Young (REL), Richard Dawson (Yorkshire, as second XI coach), Ian Saxelby (RET)
+Outs: Richard Coughtrie (REL), Paul Muchall (REL), Ed Young (REL), Ian Saxelby (RET on 3 June)

 Other news: Mark Thorburn has been appointed bowling coach and will combine the role with his existing position as high performance analyst.
-Batsman Will Tavare has signed a new contract.
+Coach Richard Dawson has left to take charge of Yorkshire's second team.

-Overseas player: Kyle Abbott (South Africa); Glenn Maxwell (Australia, primarily for Twenty20); Nathan Rimmington (Australia, as T20 cover while Abbott is with SA)
+Overseas player: Kyle Abbott (South Africa); Glenn Maxwell (Australia, primarily for Twenty20 until quarter-finals); Nathan Rimmington (Australia, as T20 cover while Abbott is with SA), Imran Tahir (South Africa, for last two Championship games)

-Ins: Matt Coles (Kent), Will Smith (Durham), Joe Gatting (Sussex), Lewis McManus (YTH), Tom Barber (YTH), Tom Alsop (YTH), Owais Shah (Essex, match-by-match contract for T20 from May to mid-July)
+Ins: Matt Coles (Kent), Will Smith (Durham), Joe Gatting (Sussex), Lewis McManus (YTH), Tom Barber (YTH), Tom Alsop (YTH), Owais Shah (Essex, match-by-match contract for T20), Basil Akram (ex-Loughborough UCCE)

 Outs: Dimitri Mascarenhas (RET), Neil McKenzie (REL), David Griffiths (Kent), Hamza Riazuddin (RET), Adam Rouse (REL, subsequently joined Gloucestershire), Jack Sheppard (REL), Michael Roberts (REL), Jake George (REL)